 Alternatives to Dehumidifiers

-If your home's humidity levels are just higher than normal, there are alternatives to purchasing a whole-house dehumidifier.
+If your humidity levels are high, there are alternatives to a whole-house dehumidifier.

 Use your ventilation fans as an alternative.
 Most homes have ventilation fans in the bathroom and over the stove.
 Make it a habit to use these fans after bathing or while cooking dinner.
 If the fans aren't that powerful, consider upgrading them.

 Install a dehumidifying heat pipe into the air conditioner.
 This pipe can remove up to 91% of the moisture coming into the system.
-It needs to be installed by an HVAC professional.
+An HVAC professional will need to install this system.

 What's the Best Solution?

 Your best option is to have an HVAC professional come out and assess the situation.
-Give us a call at Cahill Heating, Air Conditioning & Electric
+Contact Cahill Heating, Air Conditioning & Electric

-for air conditioning services.
-We're happy to help you live more comfortably this summer.
+for all air conditioning services.
+We're happy to help you stay comfortable this summer.